 Skip to content

-Originally from Edinburgh, I am a twenty-one-year-old writer and poet interested in ideas of belonging, sexuality and dystopia.
+Originally from Edinburgh, I am a twenty-two-year-old writer and poet interested in ideas of belonging, sexuality and dystopia.

 Winner of the UniSlam Coaches Slam (March 2020) Winner of the Penguin Platform spoken word competition (July 2019) Winner of the Hammer and Tongue National Team Slam Final at the Royal Albert Hall (June 2019) Two-time UniSlam winner (January 2018, February 2019) Represented the UK and authored the ‘Best Group Piece’ at the College Union Poetry Slam Invitational in Chicago (April 2017) Shortlisted for the BBC Young Writers’ Award (2015) Three times winner of the Scottish Book Trust’s 50 Word Fiction competition (2014-15)